 Resources for AppleScriptObjC

 Since its introduction in OS X 10.6, support for AppleScriptObjC has grown significantly.
-With OS X Mavericks, it has taken another big step with the introduction of AppleScriptObjC-based libraries.
+Since OS X Yosemite, it is available everywhere, all the time.

-This is the place to find tools and documentation to help take advantage of this powerful AppleScript resource in Mavericks and earlier versions of OS X.
+This is the place to find tools and documentation to help take advantage of this powerful AppleScript resource.

 Not every script needs a complex interface, and not every scripter wants to master the complications of Xcode.
 AppleScriptObjC offers abilities most scripters want in their standard AppleScript applets or scripts.
 'Everyday AppleScriptObjC' looks at AppleScriptObjC from this perspective: how to take advantage of this great resource in your everyday scripts.

-'Everyday AppleScriptObjC' is the ideal introduction for scripters wanting to build AppleScriptObjC-based script libraries in Mavericks.
+'Everyday AppleScriptObjC', Third Edition is the ideal introduction for scripters wanting to use AppleScriptObjC in El Capitan, Yosemite and Mavericks.
 Read more here.

 AppleScriptObjC Explorer 2

-AppleScriptObjC Explorer 2 works with versions of the OS from 10.6 to 10.9.
-It's the ideal AppleScriptObjC editor for those yet to upgrade to 10.9 or who have to support older versions of the OS, with code-completion based on the older underscore-based syntax.
+AppleScriptObjC Explorer 2 works with versions of the OS from 10.6 to 10.8.
+It's the ideal AppleScriptObjC editor for those yet to upgrade or who have to support older versions of the OS, with code-completion based on the older underscore-based syntax.